textpattern/textpattern.github.io/tags/tag-attributes-cross-reference.md

 ### class

-"HTML class attribute":http://www.w3.org/TR/html4/struct/global.html#adef-class to be applied to the specified [wraptag](#wraptag).
+[HTML class attribute](https://www.w3.org/TR/html5/dom.html#classes) to be applied to the specified [wraptag](#wraptag).
 Tags marked with an asterisk use the tag name as the class name by default.
 Otherwise the default is empty.

 * [article](article)
 * [article_custom](article_custom)